 Scope creep is also known as requirement creep, which refers to the uncontrolled changes in the project’s or product’s scope.

 Scope creep happens in the project for following reasons:

-- Due to reasons external to organizations; e.g. market conditions, regulatory requirements, or technological advancements.
+- Reasons external to organizations; e.g. market conditions, regulatory requirements, or technological advancements.

 Scope creep is considered bad for the project health and it must be avoided in all cases.
-Here, you make some changes without any proper review, and in later stages it may create many problems.
+Here, you make some changes without any proper review, which may create many problems in later stages.
 And then you will have to implement many other changes just to cover up the changes made in earlier stages.

-However, please bear in mind that if the scope is changed and schedule and budget are also changed to reflect the change in scope, it cannot be called scope creep.
-Scope creep happens when the scope of product is changed and the project budget and schedule remain unchanged.
+However, please bear in mind that if the scope is changed and the schedule and budget are also changed to reflect the change in scope, it cannot be called scope creep.
+Scope creep occurs when the scope of product is changed and the project budget and schedule remain unchanged.

 How to Avoid the Scope Creep

-Scope creep is not something that couldn’t be avoided.
-Of course it can be.
+Scope creep is something that can be avoided.
 You can avoid scope creep by following below given guidelines.